 Advice for Patients

 If you are pregnant: You should continue to take good care of your health as normal, and continue with your regular visits to your Alana Obstetrician, unless we advise you otherwise.
 If any of the above applies to you, or you develop respiratory symptoms or fever, please telephone your Alana Obstetrician on 02 9009 5255.

-The Royal Australian College of Obstetricians and Gynaecologists has released information for pregnant women and their families.
+The Royal Australian College of Obstetricians and Gynaecologists has released information for pregnant and breastfeeding women and their families.
 You can read this information here.

 Precautions we are taking

 To continue providing medical care to our patients, Alana is implementing all of the recommendations to aid in minimising the spread of COVID-19.
 These include:

 - Compliance with all public health orders – as well as any other precautions deemed necessary to protect staff, patients and visitors against COVID-19;